simeonreusch/ztfparsnip/README.md

 The following augmentation steps are taken:

-- draw uniformly from a redshift distribution with maximum redshift increase `delta_z`
+- draw from a cubic redshift distribution with maximum redshift increase `delta_z`
 - only accept lightcurves with at least one datapoint making the signal-to-noise threshold `SN_threshold`
 - only accept lightcurves with at least `n_det_threshold` datapoints
 - for those lightcurves that have an existing SNCosmo template, apply a K-correction at that magnitude (if `k_corr=True`)